Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 #### Editing a service

-Editing a service can be done with
+Editing a service can be done with:

 {% highlight bash %}
 ./kubectl.sh edit service/iletest
 {% endhighlight %}

-Since we normally use Atom as the default editor, we had to change the editor to wait mode, which can be done with
+Since we normally use Atom as the default editor, we had to change the editor to wait mode, which can be done with:

 {% highlight bash %}
 export EDITOR="atom --wait"
 {% endhighlight %}

 After experimenting with this, we realized that Kubernetes checks the file for validity when it's saved.
-Since we could achieve a better feedback loop when using joe as the editor, we decided to go with
+Since we could achieve a better feedback loop when using joe as the editor, we decided to go with:

 {% highlight bash %}
 export EDITOR="joe"